-Our resident Luthier, Dingobass, has a mantra about sanding.
-He says, "sand, sand and sand again.
-Then, when you think you have sanded enough, sand it some more."
+Our resident Luthier, Dingobass has a mantra about sanding.
+It is, sand, sand, sand again.
+When you think you have sanded enough, sand it some more.

 If you want a smooth, non-scratched finish on your guitar, you do need to put in the hard yards at the start.
-You will need to work through a number of "grits"; starting from "rough" to "fine", to remove all the machine marks and other imperfections and to achieve the desired working surface.
-This process is covered in detail in our Sanding Video (look under "Guides/Video" on the Home Page).
+Look for our Video (under "Guides/Video) on sanding if you need more information.